HyoketsuSenpai/snake-and-ladder-game/README.md

 by Let's Make Games (@CarlBirch)
 I didn't watch the whole playlist (only until the 9th video in the playlist) due to the simplicity of my project in comparasion to his.

+Assets and ownership:
-I own all the assets except for the japanese style tile floor behind the board which I took from ibisPaint X.
+I own all the assets except for the japanese style tile floor behind the board which I took from ibisPaint X and the dirt png which I took from pixilart.com .